-'Long live Trump': Philippines' Duterte says wants no more quarrels with U.S.
+Philippines' Duterte says to stop quarrels with U.S. after Trump win

 "I remember Trump in the middle of one of his statements, he said 'I will not talk like this after I become president'," Locsin said on TV.
 "I remember someone who also said the same thing."

-(Reporting by Rozanna Latif; Writing by Martin Petty; Editing by Alex Richardson)
+Reporting by Rozanna Latif; additional reporting by David Brunnstrom in Washington; Writing by Martin Petty; Editing by Alex Richardson and Lisa Shumaker